haidar-ali/clode-studio/docs/MULTI_INSTANCE_GUIDE.md

 ## Overview

-Claude Code IDE supports running multiple Claude instances simultaneously, allowing you to work on different tasks or contexts in parallel.
+Clode Studio supports running multiple Claude instances simultaneously, allowing you to work on different tasks or contexts in parallel.
 Each instance maintains its own context, personality, and working directory.

 ## Features